 MIDDLETON LAKES RSPB-WARWICKSHIRE

-I have spent the past week working in Lichfield with Owen Parsons and Marc Hughes.
-While we were there, we all visited Middleton Lakes RSPB.
+I spent the past week birding in Lichfield with Owen Parsons and Marc Hughes, and one of the highlights was a visit to Middleton Lakes RSPB.

 Little Ringed Plover